John Wright (cricketer, born 1954)

 John Geoffrey Wright MBE (born 5 July 1954) is a former international cricketer who represented – and captained – New Zealand.
 He made his international debut in 1978 against England.

 He scored more than 5,000 Test runs (the first New Zealand Test player to do so) at an average of 37.82 runs per dismissal with 12 Test centuries, 10 of them in New Zealand.
 He also played for Derbyshire in England from 1977 to 1988.
 In first-class cricket he scored more than 25,000 runs, including more than 50 first-class centuries.
 He scored over 10,000 runs in List A limited-overs cricket.

-Following his retirement in 1993, he coached the Indian national cricket team from 2000 to 2005 (thus becoming India's first foreign coach) and New Zealand from 2010 to 2012.
+Following his retirement in 1993, he coached the Indian national cricket team from 2000 to 2005 and New Zealand from 2010 to 2012.
+With India, he helped the national team to be one of the dual-winners of the 2002 ICC Champions Trophy, along with Sri Lanka, and led the team to the finals of the 2003 Cricket World Cup.

 Domestic career

 John Wright played cricket for his school, Christ's College, Christchurch, scoring several centuries.
 When he was studying at Otago University, he would travel from Dunedin to Christchurch on the weekends to play club cricket in order to make the Canterbury team.
 Unable to make the Canterbury team, he moved to Gisborne and played five first-class games for Northern Districts in the 1975/76 season.
 At the end of the season, he travelled to England where he spent time playing club cricket and time training with the Kent team.
 Later in the 1976 season, he got the opportunity to play for the Kent second XI, scoring 500 runs at an average of 52.
 Wright also played for Derrick Robins' XI against Kent, scoring a century.

 Wright wrote to Derbyshire asking them for a trial on the basis that they were the only English county side without an overseas player.
 He was invited to play a couple of trial games.
 He played in a second XI game for Derbyshire against Nottinghamshire.
 Opening the batting he proceeded to score 159 not out and then had success in the other trial games.
-As a result, Wright was offered a one-year contract to play for Derbyshire for 1977.
+As a result, Wright was offered a one-year contract to play for Derbyshire in 1977.
 After five first-class games for Derbyshire in 1977, he received his county cap and a pay rise.